astar-ai/pdi/README.md

 PDI provides a solution to get the panorama depth image from a single fisheye stereo image pair.
 For more information see [https://astar.ai](https://astar.ai).

-A wider view angle always benefits the environmental perception ability. **PDI is opening a New Era of 3D vision computation using the fisheye camera!**
+A wider view angle always benefits the environmental perception ability. **PDI is opening a New Era of 3D vision computation using the fisheye camera.**

 The following steps have been tested and passed on Ubuntu 16.04.5.